rroessler/ex-port/README.md

 ### Port Methods

 Most methods return a monadic result instead of required a designated callback handler.
 This allows for a simpler process (removing callback hell) of handling outcomes that may occur when changing state on a port instance.
+The library to coordinate this is [`ts-monadable`](https://github.com/rroessler/ts-monadable).

 **`open`** &ndash; Opens a port instance.
 Returns a promisified monadic result.